PookiePepelsss/MultiRoblox-RAM/README.md

 ## generator

-add your accounts to `genaccounts.json` in `%AppData%\multiroblox` as `username:password` per entry. click Generate to get the next one in the list. theres a 60 second cooldown per generate.
+click Generate to get the next one in the list. theres a 60 second cooldown per generate.

 ---